 We Are Experts in DSO Transactions

-At McLerran & Associates, we understand that partnering with or selling to a DSO is an enormous decision for our clients from a professional, personal, emotional, and financial perspective.
+We understand that partnering with or selling to a DSO is an enormous decision for our clients from a professional, personal, emotional, and financial perspective.
 Therefore, it’s imperative that you refrain from responding to unsolicited offers and attempting to negotiate a deal without proper representation.
 We represent sellers and serve as advocates for our clients.
-In doing so, we have spent a great deal of time developing and fine-tuning our process to ensure that our doctors make sound, informed decisions, partner with a DSO that is an ideal fit for their office, and obtain the highest price and most favorable terms/deal structure available in the marketplace.
+In doing so, we have spent a great deal of time developing and fine tuning our process to ensure that our doctors make sound, informed decisions, partner with a DSO that is an ideal fit for their office, and obtain the highest price and most favorable terms/deal structure available in the marketplace.

 Here are the steps involved: